-Mark A. Finestone, 53-Senior Vice President - Merchandising and Store Development, Customer Satisfaction
+Mark A. Finestone, 54 - Executive Vice President - Merchandising, Supply Chain, and Marketing, Customer Satisfaction

-Mark A. Finestone was elected Senior Vice President - Merchandising during fiscal 2008.
-Previously, he was Vice President - Merchandising since 2002.
+Mark A. Finestone was named Executive Vice President - Merchandising, Supply Chain, and Marketing during October 2015.
+Previously, he was Senior Vice President - Merchandising and Store Development since 2014, Senior Vice President - Merchandising from 2008 to 2014, and Vice President - Merchandising from 2002 to 2008.
 Prior to joining AutoZone in 2002, Mr. Finestone worked for May Department Stores for 19 years where he held a variety of leadership roles which included Divisional Vice President, Merchandising.

-William W. Graves, 54-Senior Vice President - Supply Chain and International, Customer Satisfaction
+William W. Graves, 55 - Executive Vice President - Mexico, Brazil, IMC, and Store Development, Customer Satisfaction

-William W. Graves was named Senior Vice President - Supply Chain and International during October 2012.
-Prior thereto, he was Senior Vice President - Supply Chain from fiscal 2006 to October 2012 and Vice President - Supply Chain from fiscal 2000 to fiscal 2006.
+William W. Graves was named Executive Vice President - Mexico, Brazil, IMC, and Store Development during October 2015.
+Previously, he was Senior Vice President - Supply Chain and International since 2012.
+Prior thereto, he was Senior Vice President - Supply Chain from 2006 to 2012 and Vice President - Supply Chain from 2000 to 2006.
 From 1992 to 2000, Mr. Graves served in various capacities with the Company.